-- Activities: Plenty of free activities, e.g. snooker, croquet, petanque, ping pong and beach volleyball, and free equipment rental of kayaks, snorkelling gear and paddleboards.
+- Activities: Plenty of free activities, e.g. pool table, croquet, petanque, ping pong, and beach volleyball, and free rental of kayaks, snorkeling gear, and paddleboards.

-- Pool Bar – soups, pizzas and cocktails in an agreeable open-air setting.
+- Bar: Pool Bar – Soups, pizzas, and cocktails in an agreeable open-air setting.
 Also, snacks and wood-fired pizzas.